architdeepak/Local-LLAMA-Chat-RAG-App/README.md

 [https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/tree/main](url).
 Other model versions also work, as long as they are llama-cpp supported.

 # Step 3:
-Clone this github repo into a folder.
+Clone this GitHub repo into a folder.
 Move the downloaded Llama model into the same folder.

 # Step 4:
-Go to file explorer and open the designated folder.
+Go to File Explorer and open the designated folder.
 Open the runapp.py file.

 # Step 5:
-Ensure that the model_path parameter is set to correct path to the model file (just the file name if all steps have been followed properly).
+Ensure that the model_path parameter is set to the correct path to the model file (just the file name if all steps have been followed properly).

 ```
 model_path = [file name]